From a discussion with a Young People's Church Group — II

 There is a big difference here.
 It may appear trivial, but it goes right to the core of the theological problem of good and evil: good as the manifestation of God, and evil as that of the Devil.
 To me there is no devil who willfully leads human beings into ways of evil; nor is there any personal God who as willfully leads human beings into paths of rectitude.
 Good and evil, just as heat and cold, day and night, and all other bipolar manifestations, are always with us.
 But they are relative conditions of living beings, and not inherent entities in themselves.
 Therefore good and evil in human relationships are seen as relative states of consciousness.
 Good, we can say, represents that which is in harmony with the upward trend of progress; evil, that which tends to retrogress, to distort and upset the natural equilibrium.
 What seems good to some aborigines in Australia and Africa may seem frightfully evil to us — and, perhaps, vice versa!

 Question — If, as you say, there is no Devil, do you think God allowed man to discover the secret of the atom?

 Comment — I don't believe a personal God had anything to do with our discovery of the atom, nor that such God would stop us from exploiting its use.
 It will be man himself who will put the brakes on its destructive use.
 Also I believe so firmly in the law of cause and effect, that to me the discoveries of nuclear physics are all part of the greater opportunities that we as a race have earned.
 I think we need have no fear that headlong destruction will eventuate.

 Question — Then you believe that man will go only so far, that he won't deliberately commit race suicide?
 You said earlier that if someone really wanted to go wrong and followed that way long enough, he would eventually go down and perhaps even break contact.
-Why wouldn't the same thing happen to humanity which, after all, is just a couple of billion human beings all together?
+Why wouldn't the same thing happen to humanity which, after all, is just several billion human beings all together?